-4. Risk of Soil Erosion by Precipitation
+4. Erosion Risk

 Soil is a non-renewable resource which contributes to the delivery of many ecosystem services, being intricately involved in water regulation, plant growth and nutrient cycling.
 Soil loss directly affects agricultural productivity and water regulation at the site of soil loss.
 When eroded soil is washed into watercourses this can cause problems such as sedimentation, a decrease in water quality, and negatively impact habitats and wildlife far downstream, due to the nutrient and chemical loads held within the soil particles.